WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Discussion

-This paper introduces WOW, a data-driven gating strategy that strengthens the robustness of external data borrowing in clinical trials.
-By leveraging WAIC-based model comparison, WOW serves as a preliminary assessment step to evaluate the compatibility between historical and concurrent trial data, regulating borrowing accordingly.
-The method is prior-agnostic and can be seamlessly integrated with any fixed or adaptive weighting scheme.
-Through simulation studies across binary and continuous outcomes, we demonstrate that WOW improves estimation accuracy when borrowing is warranted while mitigating bias and controlling error inflation in the presence of prior-data conflict.
+This paper introduces WOW, a data-driven gating strategy that strengthens the robustness of external data borrowing using mixture priors in clinical trials.
+By leveraging WAIC-based model comparison, WOW serves as a preliminary assessment step to evaluate the compatibility between historical and concurrent trial data, \yx determining whether borrowing should proceed before applying any downstream borrowing rule.
+This two-step structure emphasizes the modularity of WOW: the gating step is independent of the downstream borrowing method and can be integrated with fixed or adaptive weighting approaches.
+A practical advantage of the WAIC-based gate is that it avoids direct computation of marginal likelihoods or Bayes factors.
+This feature may be particularly useful in more complex nonconjugate settings, including many survival models, where closed-form marginal likelihoods are typically unavailable except in special cases such as simple exponential models. \xx Across simulations, WOW mitigates bias and error inflation in the presence of prior-data conflict while preserving comparable performance when borrowing is supported.